UmmItC/Dotfiles/README.md

 | Cursor Theme             | Bibata          | AUR             |
 | File Manager (TUI)       | Yazi            | Pacman          |

-### Additional Configuration

-- **Steam**: To enhance download speeds, enable HTTP/2 and optimize download rates.

 ## Keybindings

-The hotkeys for managing your windows and launching tools are configured in the Hyprland configuration file located at `./configs/hypr/hyprland.conf`.
+The hotkeys for managing your windows and launching tools are configured in the Hyprland configuration file located at `./configs/hypr/hyprland/launcher.conf`. and for the laptop configuration, you can refer to the `./configs/hypr/hyprland/laptop.conf` file.

 | Key Combination   | Action                     |
 |-------------------|----------------------------|